-Carboxylic acids are widely used and they include amino acids and acetic acid.
+Carboxylic acids are widely used, and they include amino acids and acetic acids.
 The salts and esters of carboxylic acids are known as carboxylates.
 When a carboxyl group is deprotonated, its conjugate base forms a carboxylate ion.
-The carboxylate ions are resonance stabilized and this increases their stability.
-This further leads to making them more acidic as compared to alcohols.
-Carboxylic acids can be observed as reduced form of Lewis-acid carbon dioxide, under certain conditions they can be decarboxylated to give carbon dioxide.
+The carboxylate ions are resonance stabilised and this increases their stability.
+This further leads to making them more acidic as compared to alcohol.
+There are also various methods that can be used for the preparation of Carboxylic acids.

 Uses of carboxylic acid

-They make up a series of fatty acids which are extremely good for human health.
-The omega-6 and omega-3 are essential fatty acids which are not produced by the body.
+Carboxylic acids make up a series of fatty acids which are excellent for human health.
+Omega-6, as well as omega-3 fatty acids, are two examples.
 They help in maintaining the cell membrane and control nutrient use along with metabolism.
-If we consume a meal with unsaturated fat, the glucose and other nutrients will directly rush into the blood stream without being absorbed.
-Whereas if there is an intake of saturated fat, digestion will slow down and body will get more time to absorb the energy and nutrients from the meal.
+If we consume a meal with unsaturated fat, the glucose and other nutrients will directly rush into the bloodstream without being absorbed.
+Whereas if there is an intake of saturated fat, digestion will slow down and the body will get more time to absorb the energy and nutrients from the meal.

 - Acetic acids are often used as a coagulant in the manufacturing of rubber.